siraben/website/_posts/2022-02-12-nix-flake-hacks.md

 - nix
 date: 2022-02-12 22:09 -0600
 ---
-<script type="text/javascript" src="http://livejs.com/live.js"></script>

-[Nix flakes](https://www.tweag.io/blog/2020-05-25-flakes/) landed in Nix (as an experimental option) with the [2.4 update](https://discourse.nixos.org/t/nix-2-4-released/15822) a few months ago, and represent a substantial change in how projects using Nix can standardize their outputs, inputs and ensure reproducibility.
+[Nix flakes](https://www.tweag.io/blog/2020-05-25-flakes/) landed in Nix (as an experimental option) with the [2.4 update](https://discourse.nixos.org/t/nix-2-4-released/15822) a few months ago, and represents a substantial change in how projects using Nix can standardize their outputs, inputs and ensure reproducibility.

 Nevertheless, this hermeticity comes with some downsides, especially